chrispyoon/consulting/index.md

       <h2>A Brief Introduction About Myself</h2>
       <p>I grew up in South Korea, the Philippines, and the United States.
 I am the first Korean male high school dropout to attend a top 30 Liberal Arts College in the US on a scholarship.
 My journey is unique, and I've met many students with challenging backgrounds.
 I want to find and support others like my past self.</p>

-      <p>I have offered free US college scholarship consulting to acquaintances and served as a board member for refugee support organizations, but I feel I can do more.
-When I first ventured into studying abroad, attempted to drop out, published a book, or prepared for scholarship applications, the lack of senior guidance was frustrating and daunting.</p>
+      <p>I have previously provided free US college scholarship consulting to acquaintances, but now I've decided to offer it as a formal service.
+When I initially embarked on studying abroad, considered dropping out, published a book, or prepared for scholarship applications, the absence of senior guidance was both frustrating and daunting.</p>

       <p><strong>I want to make sure you don't have to struggle as much as I did.
 Hope I can see you in New York in the near future.</strong></p>